Ordisoftware/Hebrew-Pi/README.md

 When enabled, this will speed up rendering of the main form when it is displayed, but it may cause a slight black flicker.

 When disabled, top menu and some controls painting may cause latency, and dynamic items can be generated slowly the larger the number.

-#### What to do if there is a problem with the display?

-The refresh view button of the menu at the top redraws the entire form.

 ## Application Frequently asked questions